 At Gold Mountain Coffee Growers, we are pioneering technologies and methods to reach new levels of consistently-high cup qualities, year after year.
 Our ripeness team is armed with sugar-measuring refractometers (usually used in wine vineyards) and red-wine-colored wristbands that we designed based on our experiences.
-These tools ensure partner producers will pick coffee cherries that are at the optimum ripeness level for sweet, complex cupping results.
-Our ripeness team is a continuous presence on farms of partner producers, achieving results through constant verification.
+These tools ensure member producers will pick coffee cherries that are at the optimum ripeness level for sweet, complex cupping results.
+Our ripeness team is a continuous presence on farms of member producers, achieving results through constant verification.

 Everything we do depends on excellent-cupping coffee.
 Our coffees have won the Good Food Award, Golden Bean medals, and other distinctions as a result of years searching out the best specialty coffees of Nicaragua.
 A licensed Q grader on staff separately cups every lot broken down by day, producer, parcel, variety, and process (washed, honey, natural, and extended anaerobic).
 Both light sensors and people pick out imperfections, ensuring that when our crop reaches you it reflects the hard work involved in growing it during an entire year.
 We use special food-grade packaging to seal in freshness and ensure excellent cupping scores unaffected by shipping.
 Our staff maintains quality along the entire supply chain directly from farms (including our own) to your roastery.

 Well-paid pickers select only the reddest cherries so the farm’s crop reaches its highest level of sweetness.
 We export and import only the best coffee for you with zero middlemen.
-It doesn't get any more direct!
+It doesn't get more direct!

 We reinvest in our communities through sustainable-development projects: